jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 # Extrusion Multiplier
 1. Measure filament thickness using digital calipers
 	2. Measure several points around the circumerence (Might not be perfectly round)
-	3. Might be easier to do if you cut a
+	3. Might be easier to do if you cut a 30cm length and measure is several spots (avoiding the ends)
-	4. Try and apply similar pressure)
+	4. Try and apply similar pressure when measuring
+	5. Ideally you want to use a micrometer like a (Mitutoyo 102-301)
 2. Download this [calibration model](https://www.thingiverse.com/thing:3405991)
 3. Use theses settings in Prusa Slicer